Living in Chicago

 There are some other student amenities that help make living here affordable.
 Our student fees provide a pass for unlimited rides on the trains and buses during the school year.
 Chicago’s public transit is easy to navigate and fairly reliable, and it is a good city for bike riding as well.
 Many students and faculty in our department choose to bike to campus, and for occasional bike riding, there is a bike share program in the city.
 Our fees also provide us with CampusCare health care at an affordable price (including dental and vision care).
 During the year our fees cover access to the campus gym, which has two different locations (and they’re nice!).

 The philosophy department provides students shared offices and a nice department lounge and library, so there is never a problem finding a quiet place to work.
-Although some of the city’s historical buildings can make beautiful study spaces as well.
+Some of the city’s historical buildings can make beautiful study spaces as well.

-Feel free to ask the department administrator, Valerie Brown, for contact information for the acting Graduate Admissions Liaison, who can answer any questions about the department and living in the city as seen from a grad student's perspective.
+Feel free to ask the department administrator, Kei Hotoda, for contact information for the acting Graduate Admissions Liaison, who can answer any questions about the department and living in the city as seen from a grad student's perspective.